 This pump is a 10 Series, semi-open impeller, self-priming centrifugal model with a suction check valve.
-The pump is designed for pumping liquids that contain specified entrained solids.
-The basic materials of construction for wetted parts is gray iron, with a ductile iron impeller and steel wearing parts.
+The pump is designed for pumping non-volatile, non-flammable liquids containing specified entrained solids.
+The basic material of construction for wetted parts is gray iron, with ductile iron impeller and steel wearing parts.